Email Flow Testing

 No CI tool handles email-based flow testing natively

-Integrating email testing requires 3–4 separate tools that nobody has unified
+Integrating email testing often requires 3–4 separate tools

 Auth/session failure mode rated critical severity, large solution gap across research

 E2E testing tools can drive a browser but can’t receive emails.
 Email testing tools (Mailtrap, Mailosaur) can receive emails but can’t drive a browser.
-Integrating them requires 2–4 hours of plumbing per project that nobody wants to do.
+Integrating them requires 2–4 hours of plumbing per project.

 Developer changes magic link expiry from 24 hours to 1 hour for security reasons.
 Off-by-one error: link expires in 1 millisecond instead of 1 hour.
 Unit tests pass - they mock the email service.
 No E2E test for the email flow exists.
 Merged.
 Next morning: 200 users can’t log in.
 They click the magic link; it’s already expired.
 Support is overwhelmed.
 The bug lives in production for 3 hours.